 You’ll love the smell that wafts through your house when this Baked Chicken and Rice Pilaf is in the oven!
 The rice is cooked with cranberries and walnuts in a herb infused apple broth, with fresh apple tossed through.
-Combined with a simple, terrific sticky chicken, this is a fabulous quick-prep one pan dinner!
+Add a terrific sticky chicken, and you’ve got a fabulous quick-prep one pan dinner!

 Oven Baked Chicken with Cranberry, Walnut and Apple Rice Pilaf.
 That’s somewhat of a mouthful of a recipe name, isn’t it??!!
 Oh wait – “mouthful”. *Head smack* Talk about a bad joke.

 In the lead up to Christmas, it’s always festive-food-heavy around here.
 So I thought I’d sneak in a quick dinner recipe, with a festive spin.
 This is literally something I made up on the weekend.
 Inspired by Christmassy flavours, and wanting to use up leftover cranberries and nuts from all the Christmassy cooking that’s been going on around here.